ArghyaChatterjee/Blender-Tutorial/README.md

 3. Click and drag across your mesh to define the plane of the cut.
 You can adjust the plane by moving the mouse, and confirm by clicking.
 4. In the Operator panel (bottom left), you can adjust the exact position and orientation of the bisecting plane and choose whether to fill the cut and clear inner or outer vertices.

-### Boolean Modifier:
+#### Boolean Modifier:
 The Boolean modifier allows you to use another object to cut your mesh.

-1. Create the object you want to use as a cutting tool (it can be any shape).
+- Create the object you want to use as a cutting tool (it can be any shape).
-2. Position this object so that it intersects with the mesh you want to cut.
+- Position this object so that it intersects with the mesh you want to cut.
-3. Select your target mesh, go to the Modifiers tab (wrench icon), and add a Boolean modifier.
+- Select your target mesh, go to the Modifiers tab (wrench icon), and add a Boolean modifier.
-4. Set the Operation to 'Difference'.
+- Set the Operation to 'Difference'.
-5. For the Object field in the modifier, select the mesh you're using to cut.
+- For the Object field in the modifier, select the mesh you're using to cut.
-6. Apply the modifier to execute the cut.
+- Apply the modifier to execute the cut.
 You might need to hide or delete the cutting object afterward.

-### Loop Cut:
+#### Loop Cut:
 For adding control loops or making systematic cuts along the surface.

-1. In Edit Mode, press `Ctrl + R`.
+- In Edit Mode, press `Ctrl + R`.
 You'll see a purple loop appear on your mesh.
-2. Move your mouse to position the loop where you want the cut.
+- Move your mouse to position the loop where you want the cut.
 Scroll the mouse wheel to increase the number of cuts.
-3. Click to set the location of the loop cut, then move the mouse to slide the cut along its potential path, and click again to finalize its position.
+- Click to set the location of the loop cut, then move the mouse to slide the cut along its potential path, and click again to finalize its position.

 Each of these methods has its own best use cases, and the right one to use will depend on the specifics of what you're trying to achieve with your mesh in Blender.

 5. How to create a sphere in blender?
+Answer:
 Creating a sphere in Blender is a straightforward process.
 Here's how you can do it:

 **Start a New Blender Project**: Open Blender and start a new project.